radiql/types-insurance/README.md

 # types-insurance
-A collection of data types commonly used in insurance applications
+A collection of data types commonly used in insurance stories